rposhala/Recommender-System-on-MovieLens-dataset/README.md

  For every genre, Genre wise ratings are plotted using bar plot and the above mentioned three types of movie recommendations are given out in specific to the selected genre.

- Below are the two such examples for genres: Action and Children
+ Below are the two such examples for genres: Action and Animation

  ```
  ****************************     ****** GENRE:  Action  ******     ******************************